precisely/rapids/doc/architecture.md

   input) ;; return the user's input
  ```

 Note what happens here: the run times out, sends an email then executes the top of the flow again, generating the `"Please answer within a day"` response and suspending for input.
 However, no HTTP request exists to consume the response.
 For example, the user may have closed his browser.
 Nonetheless, the runtime still saves the run to durable storage together with the response generated thus far in this runlet.
 When the user reads the email and clicks the link, his browser loads a page on a web server.
-The web server uses the run id parameter to issue a `GET` request to retrieve the stored run from the longterm server and uses it to display the pre-generated response (`"Please answer within a day"`).
+The web server uses the run id parameter to issue a `GET` request to retrieve the stored run from the rapids server and uses it to display the pre-generated response (`"Please answer within a day"`).

 A slightly different approach would be used for web socket-based systems.
 Timeout code would check for the presence of an active socket and send a response and only fail-over to email if the socket is no longer active.